 What are the 5 Most Common Pythagorean Triples?

 The 5 most common Pythagorean triples are (3, 4, 5), (5, 12, 13), (6, 8, 10), (9, 12, 15), and (15, 20, 25).

-How do you Find the Pythagorean Triples of 12?
+How to Find the Pythagorean Triples of 12?

-How do you Find the Pythagorean Triples of 7?
+How to Find the Pythagorean Triples of 7?